larics/docker_files/ros2/ros2-iron/crazyflies-real-world/README.md

 **VS Code** - If you normally use VS Code as your IDE, you can install [Dev Containers](https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container) extension which will allow you to continue using it inside the container.
 Simply start the container in your terminal (`docker start -i mrs_project`) and then attach to it from the VS code (open action tray with `Ctrl+Shift+P` and select `Dev Containers: Attach to Running Container`).

+**Foxglove** - this is a data visualization tool.
+You can download it on your laptop [here](https://foxglove.dev/download) After the download you can start it from the Apps, there will be purple icon.
+You can visualize data or plot raw messages live, as you are flying (There is already rosbridge_websocker launched.).
+Checkout this [link](https://docs.foxglove.dev/docs/connecting-to-data/frameworks/ros2#rosbridge).
+Additionally you can record bags using mcap or any other tool, transfer the bag on your laptop and open it with foxglove.

 ### TODO

 - [x] Add SSH AUTH to first_run.sh